databrickslabs/ucx/docs/assessment.md

 ### AF311.6 - dbfs usage (`dbfs:/`)

 The `dbfs:/` pattern was found.
 DBFS is not supported by Unity Catalog.
 Use instead EXTERNAL LOCATIONS and VOLUMES.
-There may be false positives with this pattern because `dbfs:/Volumes/mycatalog/myschema/myvolume` is ligitamate usage.
+There may be false positives with this pattern because `dbfs:/Volumes/mycatalog/myschema/myvolume` is legitimate usage.

 Please Note: `dbfs:/Volumes/<catalog>/<schema>/<volume>` is a supported access pattern for spark.